 Here are five tips for managing a demanding workload:

 Ask for help

 One of the beliefs that may be contributing to your over-demanding workload, is believing that asking for help is a weakness.
 (Or shows you as incompetent.)
-You might even feel that it reflects badly on you if push back or say no to additional work.
+You might even feel that it reflects badly on you if you push back or say no to additional work.
 But by taking on more than you can cope with, you’re not only letting yourself down but also your clients; overloading yourself means you can’t give your existing projects your best effort.

 The best project managers get results by giving each project the focus it needs.
-So instead of seeing it as a weakness, asking for help is really a strength because you are standing up for yourself and your project.
-“Help” can come in many forms—from consulting with your manager or a co-worker for ideas, to seeing who’s available to pitch in.
+So instead of seeing it as a weakness, asking for help is a strength because you are standing up for yourself and your project.
+“Help” can come in many forms—from consulting with your manager or a co-worker for ideas to seeing who’s available to pitch in.
 And if you just don’t know how to move forward, remember: that’s what bosses and managers are for—to guide you and provide support.
 So let them do their job!

 Prioritize important over urgent